Sebi chairman Ajay Tyagi today said the Uday Kotak committee on corporate governance is expected to submit its report by the month-end.

 Stating that Indian market is coming of age, he said public offers of equity shares has grown 70 per cent in FY17 over FY16.
-This year is expected to see much more action as so far Rs 8,452 crore has been raised and by end of the year it should be all time high.
+This year is expected to see much more action as so far Rs 9,452 crore (rpt Rs 9,452 crore) has been raised and by end of the year it should be all time high.

 Noting that the size of OFS through IPOs has been increasing, Tyagi said this means that the market is providing viable exit opportunity for investors.
 The number of buyback offers has jumped with 51 companies making such offers in FY17 as against nine two years ago.

 "Of course partly this is encouraged by tax benefits.

 We have found that capital returned to shareholders in the form of dividend buybacks was 1.5 times the amount raised through equity capital in FY17.
 Though equity capital raised was pretty impressive this shows that in FY17 more money was returned to investors than raised from investors," he said.